orcodeep/CSAPP/labs/cache/README.md

 The mapping is not really invented its just provided by whatever the bit pattern of the `t` bits in the memory address.

+The fact that we extract tag, setindex and the blocks directly from the memory address itself is cool :)

-# set index of memory address
+# set index

 We do not really invent a mapping table.
 The set index is literally just the value the set bits(`s`) represents.